How to find a high quality pair of grappling shorts for comfort, style and performance.

 The Standard Issue Shorts are made from polyester and the crotch has stretch panels, so these shorts are flexible and allow the wearer to move freely while grappling.
 They also have side seams to allow extra movement, and these side seams are reinforced, which is handy if someone accidentally steps on them during a roll.
 They also have an attractive style with a woven logo on the hem.

-Best of all, at the time of writing the 2-pack includes two colors: black and grey, so you’ll have some variety.
+Best of all, at the time of writing the 2-pack includes two colors: black and blue, so you’ll have some variety.

-The RVCA Grappler Short has a simple but attractive design with tasteful RVCA logos on the waist, hem and seams.
-The fabric is a 4-way stretch blend of cotton, polyester and elastane (lycra) which means it’s stretchy, durable and fast-drying.
+The RVCA Grappler Elastic Walkshorts have a simple but attractive design with tasteful RVCA logos on the waist, hem and seams.
+The fabric is a soft blend of polyester and elastane (lycra) which means it’s stretchy and durable.

 Table of contents